 Proposals may only be submitted by the following:

-• Universities and colleges: U.S. universities and two- and four-year colleges (including community colleges) located and accredited in the U.S. Such organizations also are referred to as academic institutions.
+Universities and Colleges: Universities and two- and four-year colleges (including community colleges) located and accredited in the US, acting on behalf of their faculty members.
+Such organizations also are referred to as academic institutions.

 PI Limit: